 1) MAKE SURE IT FITS PERFECTLY

 You’ll be walking around and standing all day, so you might as well have shoes that fit your feet perfectly.
 It’s a big no-no when they are too big or too small.

 To get a perfect size: fit and feel at all angles when buying in a physical store.
 Stand and walk around in the shoes.
 Try pressing on the top of the footwear and feel if your toes are comfortable while walking.
 Wiggle your toes.
 Is there enough space for them to move?
 If the ball of your foot feels dense and compressed, the heel or toe part hurts – go for the next size.

 Different types of shoes are also sized differently.
 So knowing the precise length is significantly important to help you in this quest.
 I suggest that you get your foot’s measurement in centimeters to help you go through the manufacturer’s size chart and determine which size is best to fit you.

 Nothing beats a pair of shoes that feel like clouds when you are on them.
 Comfortable shoes accommodate the arch or the middle part of your feet.
 When you walk on the shoe, does your foot comfortably rest into the widest part of the shoe which is the middle?

 The arch is that slightly hollow part in the middle of your foot.
 This area works very hard in supporting the body while standing or walking.
 It holds bones, tendons, and ligaments that allow the foot to support your weight.
 If you have been feeling discomfort in this part, pay attention to your arch the next time you buy shoes.

+Shoes with a good foundation have the right support.
 If you were to choose between comfortability and design, always choose the first one.